63rd Civil Support Team trains with City of Altus

 This multi-day training event is one of several exercise scheduled around the state this year designed to test Guard members, emergency management personnel and first responders ability to quickly work to together during natural and man-made disasters.
-(Oklahoma National Guard photo by Lt.
-Col. Geoff Legler)
+(Oklahoma National Guard video by Leanna Maschino)

 |Date Taken: